vanessabau/ReadMe-generator/README.md

 ## CONTENT
 ### Installation
-To use, run 'npm install' from terminal
+To use, run 'npm install' from terminal to add dependencies.
 ### Useage
-This is a CLI application to be used in terminal.
-Open terminal and run 'node index' then follow the prompts
+This is a CLI application to be used from the terminal.
+Open terminal and run 'node index' then follow the prompts.
 ### Licensing
 None
 ### Contributors
 None
 ### Testing
-Currently no tests are available
+Currently no tests are availble
 ### Questions
 None